 A 'When I Grow Up' Autumn Summary

-During our Design & Technology work we also designed a Greek banquet fit for Zeus in addition to our temple construction.
+During our Design & Technology work we also designed a Greek banquet fit for Zeus during one of our special theme days - in addition to our temple structures.
 Whilst studying Greek sculptures in art, the children developed their work with drawing tools.
 In Geography. we spent time studying the volcanoes of Greece.
 We studied extinct and active ones such as those at Santorini and Methana.

 During our Religious Education studies we considered the depth of Sikh religious beliefs and we then moved on to consider the Christmas story as a key event in the Christian calendar.
 We focused upon the properties of materials in Science, investigating the effects of temperature upon them and what the environment can also do.
 We have had a particular focus upon measurements and using data within the practical investigative work this term.
-In French, we were focusing upon language for time and saying our ages!
-We also continued to build our counting in French numbers.
+In French, we were studying language for the home and ordering food when dining out.
 Physical Education has focused upon cricket and basketball and a special 'Robin Hood' dance unit.
-In Music, we have focused upon a musical re-telling of 'The Trojan Horse' and performing this for a small audience.
+In Music, we have focused upon a musical re-telling of 'The Trojan Horse' and performing this for a small audience as part of our singing focus this term.
 Whilst Computing saw the children animating different Greek myths using their developing coding skills and we planned opportunities to consider and re-fresh our Star of Safety e-safe expectations and how to ensure we are safe online.
-Last, but certainly not least, our PSHE & Relationships work this term centred upon two main themes: how we challenge stereotypes in our society and how we can value and and use money effectively.
+Last, but certainly not least, our PSHE & Relationships work this term centred upon looking at the influence of peers and how this can add pressure and be a worry at times.
+We discussed safe spaces and physical contact and moved into discussions upon discrimination and prejudice and how we may see this and potentially how this can be safely challenged as we grow.
 The children were given a range of scenarios and situations in our drama based sessions.